-You have to sign your Medical Power of Attorney in front of two witnesses OR have your signature acknowledged by a notary public.
+You must sign your Medical Power of Attorney before two witnesses or have your signature acknowledged by a notary public.

 You also have to read a disclosure statement that explains what a Medical Power of Attorney does, and you have to sign a statement saying that you read and understood the disclosure statement.

-As noted, the Medical Power of Attorney can be signed before a notary public without the need for witnesses.
+As noted, the Medical Power of Attorney can be signed before a notary public without needing witnesses.